iterative/dvc.org/static/docs/user-guide/contributing.md

 - _short description_ - short description of the patch;
 - _long description_ - If needed, longer message describing the patch in more
   details;
-- _github issue id_ - An id of the github issue that this patch is addressing;
+- _github issue id_ - An id of the Github issue that this patch is addressing;

 Example: